 It’s when you forget to keep an eye on your career and you let too much time pass without evaluating what you’re doing and how it affects your prospects that you’re likely to get into trouble.
 You never want to end up stuck in a job or desperate for a change.
 Use these tools to keep your eye on the ball and you won’t.

-Your turn!
-Have you ever coasted in your career?
-How have you gotten yourself focused again?
+Have you ever felt yourself coasting in your career?
+How did you get yourself focused again?
 Let us know in the comments below!